chuanqisun/htmaa-2025/src/posts/week-08/index.md

 });
 ```

-- This program receives audio data over UDP, and pipes it directly into FFmpeg.
-- I confirmed the sine wave working
+I confirmed the sine wave was working with this setup.
+The UDP approach showed promise for reducing latency.

 ## UDP Microphone Streaming

-- Next I modified the UDP server to stream i2s data into UDP
-- UDP does not have flow control.
-The throttle pattern is recommended in the [AudioTools example](https://github.com/pschatzmann/arduino-audio-tools/blob/main/examples/examples-communication/udp/communication-udp-send/communication-udp-send.ino)
+Next, I modified the microcontroller code to stream I2S data over UDP instead of generating a sine wave.
+UDP does not have flow control, so I needed to implement the throttle pattern recommended in the [AudioTools example](https://github.com/pschatzmann/arduino-audio-tools/blob/main/examples/examples-communication/udp/communication-udp-send/communication-udp-send.ino) to prevent overwhelming the network.

 ```cpp
 #include "AudioTools.h"